Unbiased estimators for random design regression: Introduction

-For distributions $\dx$, volume-rescaled sampling of size $d$ as defined in this paper is a special case of a determinantal point process (DPP) \citep[also called a projection DPP, see][]{dpp-first-algorithm,dpp-statistics}.
-Related variants of discrete DPPs have been extensively explored in the machine learning community by \cite{dpp,k-dpp,k-dpp-efficient,dpp-shopping,celis2018fair} among many others.
-The existing sampling algorithms for size $d$ volume-rescaled sampling require the exact knowledge of the covariance matrix $\sigd=\E[\x\x^\top]$ for $\x^\top\sim\dx$.
-We propose the first algorithm that allows exact sampling given only an approximation of $\sigd$.
-For $k>d$, we are not aware of volume-rescaled sampling from arbitrary distributions appearing in the literature.
+As discussed in Section \ref{s:app-dpp}, volume-rescaled sampling of size $d$ is also known in the literature as a type of determinantal point process, called Projection DPP \cite[to learn more, see][]{dpps-in-randnla}.
+Projection DPPs arise in many computational tasks outside of linear regression, such as dimensionality reduction \citep{dpp-css}, numerical integration \citep{dpp-mcmc} and graph algorithms \citep{guenoche1983random}, therefore, efficient sampling algorithms for these distributions are of significant interest \citep{dpp-zonotope}.
+More broadly, determinantal point processes have found machine learning applications in recommendation systems \citep[e.g.,][]{dpp-shopping}, data summarization \citep[e.g.,][]{dpp-video}, stochastic optimization \citep[e.g.,][]{dpp-minibatch,randomized-newton}, and many others \citep[see][]{dpp}.
+The algorithmic technique of distortion-free intermediate sampling, introduced in this work, has already been applied beyond Projection DPPs \citep{dpp-sublinear,alpha-dpp}, which makes it relevant to all of these applications.

-The unbiasedness of least squares estimators under determinantal distributions was first explored in the context of sampling from finite datasets by \cite{unbiased-estimates}, drawing on observations of \cite{bental-teboulle}.
-Focusing on small sample sizes, \cite{unbiased-estimates} proved multiplicative bounds for the expected loss under sample size $k=d$ with discrete volume sampling.
-Because the produced estimators are unbiased, averaging $O(d/\epsilon)$ such estimators produced an estimator based on a sample of size $k = O(d^2/\epsilon)$ with expected loss at most $1+\epsilon$ times the optimum at a total sampling cost of $O(nd^2\cdot d/\epsilon)$.
-Additional variance bounds were shown for discrete volume sampling in \cite{regularized-volume-sampling} under the assumption that the responses are linear functions of the input points plus white noise.
+The unbiasedness of least squares estimators under volume-based distributions was first explored in the context of sampling from finite datasets by \cite{unbiased-estimates-journal}, drawing on observations of \cite{bental-teboulle}.
+Focusing on small sample sizes, \cite{unbiased-estimates-journal} proved multiplicative bounds for the expected loss under sample size $k=d$ with discrete volume sampling.
+Because the produced estimators are unbiased, averaging $d/\epsilon$ such estimators results in an unbiased estimator based on a sample of size $k = d^2/\epsilon$ with expected loss at most $1+\epsilon$ times the optimum at a total sampling cost of $O(nd^2\cdot d/\epsilon)$.
+In contrast, our new techniques achieve an unbiased estimator with sample size $O(d\log d+d/\epsilon)$ and time complexity $O(nd\log n + d^4\log d+d^3/\epsilon)$. \cite{unbiased-estimates-journal} also showed additional variance bounds for discrete volume sampling under the assumption that the responses are linear functions of the input points plus white noise.
 We extend them here to arbitrary volume-rescaled sampling w.r.t.\ a distribution.